 But a couple months later he called back with a better offer.
 Then another, and another.
 He wouldn’t tell me who his client was, but it didn’t take a big leap of imagination to figure out it was Google.
 I held out for more than a year.

-The windfall from that sale gave me time to write a golf book, help start a non-profit, reevaluate the direction of the firm, and rebrand my company.
+The windfall from that sale gave me time to write a book, start a non-profit children’s museum, reevaluate the direction of the firm, and rebrand my company.

 As all Creatives know, doing work for yourself is harder than doing work for clients.